Christian theosophy

 Christian theosophy, also known as Boehmian theosophy and theosophy, refers to a range of positions within Christianity that focus on the attainment of direct, unmediated knowledge of the nature of divinity and the origin and purpose of the universe.
-They have been characterized as mystical philosophies.
-Theosophy is considered part of Western esotericism, which believes that hidden knowledge or wisdom from the ancient past offers a path to enlightenment and salvation.
+They have been characterized as philosophies.

+Theosophy is considered part of Western esotericism, which believes that hidden knowledge or wisdom from the ancient past offers a path to illumination and salvation.

-While general theosophy concerns the universal aspects of diverse, esoteric traditions, including Hinduism and Buddhism, Christian theosophy is limited to Jewish and Christian elements.
-The foundation of Christian theosophy is usually attributed to the German philosopher Jakob Böhme.
+While general theosophy concerns the universal aspects of diverse esoteric traditions, including Hinduism and Buddhism, Christian theosophy is limited to Jewish and Christian elements.
+The founding of Christian theosophy is usually attributed to the German philosopher Jakob Böhme.
 Jewish Kabbalah was also formative for Christian theosophy from Böhme on.

-In 1875, the term theosophy was adopted and revived by the Theosophical Society, an esoteric organization that spawned a spiritual movement also called Theosophy.
+In 1875, the term theosophy was revived by the Theosophical Society, an esoteric organization led by Helena Petrovna Blavatsky.
+Theosophy.
 In the 20th century, theosophy became the object of study for various scholars of Western esotericism.